 Importance of a Business Plan

 A business plan, however simple or complex, forms the backbone of every business.
 It clearly identifies various vital elements that could make a business successful and flourish further.
-A good business plan highlights goals that any enterprise aims to achieve.
+A good business plan highlights the goals that any enterprise aims to achieve.

 Unless you have a business plan, steering the business through its various ups and downs can prove extremely difficult.
-Whether you’re a one-man business or will have other partners and staff, a business plan defines the role of each player and responsibilities.
+Whether you’re a one-man business or will have other partners and staff, a business plan defines the role of each player and their responsibilities.